VTUL/smart-commons/README.md

 ## Usage

-This project requires creating one of the Smart Commons modules and writing it to a C.H.I.P. controller.
-The schematic for this writing is provided below:
+This project requires creating one of the Smart Commons modules and connecting it to a C.H.I.P. controller.
+The wiring schematic for the module is provided below:

 ![module schematic](https://github.com/VTUL/smart-commons/raw/master/schematics/smart-commons.png "Smart Commons Module Schematic")